davidharting/tweet-scheduler/notes.md

 # 14. Handling sign up errors

 - I've always struggled with how strong params work but now I see it is quite simple. `registrations_controller#user_params` is a nice simple example.

+# 15. Login with session cookie

+- Rails has built-in support for session and signed cookies
+- Session cookies can be set server-side but are tamper-proof client-side